 Knowing the Love of Christ

-Preaching from Ephesians 3:18-19, Dr. Lloyd-Jones says that there are two wrong ways to think about love.
+In this sermon on Ephesians 3:18–19 titled “Knowing the Love of Christ,” Dr. Lloyd-Jones states that there are two wrong ways to think about love.
 One is to see love as purely intellectual and mental.
 The other is to see love as nothing more than emotional feelings.
 He says that the biblical view of love, as found in the New Testament, is a much richer expression than either of these false views.
 Love causes one to seek to understand it and apprehend it.
 It prompts the hearts of those who have been touched by it to respond in joy and love.
-This particularly is the case with the love we see in the Gospel of Jesus Christ.
-The love of God in Christ transforms us and renews all who believe in the Gospel.
-We find testament to this experience in the lives of saints and faithful believers all throughout the history of the church.
-There we see many uneducated, ordinary Christians who came to know the love of God and the Gospel in a deep and personal way.
-These were not great theologians and preachers, but everyday Christians.
-This should prompt us to abandon all views of spiritual superiority and see that this great knowledge and experience of love is available to all of God’s children.
+This particularly is the case with the love seen in the gospel of Jesus Christ.
+The love of God in Christ transforms and renews all who believe in the gospel.
+Testament to this experience is found in the lives of saints and faithful believers all throughout the history of the church.
+There are many uneducated, ordinary Christians who came to know the love of God and the gospel in a deep and personal way.
+These were not great theologians and preachers but everyday Christians.
+This should prompt people of faith to abandon all views of spiritual superiority and see that this great knowledge and experience of love is available to all of God’s children.

 About Dr. Martyn Lloyd-Jones